 Conducted by Music Director Matthew Sheppard, the Youth Symphony (YS) is designed for middle and high school students who demonstrate a high level of music reading ability and technical mastery of their instrument.
 Students are placed into YS by audition.
 YS’s repertoire is grounded in a survey of the major periods of classical music, and may also feature works of orchestral jazz, musical theater, and film music.

-Led by Director Lindsay Wright, the String Orchestra (SO) is designed for string and wind players who have sufficient training on their instruments to participate in an orchestra setting.
+Led by Director Andrea Ferguson, the String Orchestra (SO) is designed for string and wind players who have sufficient training on their instruments to participate in an orchestra setting.
 The program focuses on improving students’ music-reading skills, reinforces technical fundamentals, and provides the musical peer motivation that can make such a difference to young players.

-The Hyde Park Youth Symphony is hosting FREE auditions for the 2017-18 season on June 8 and 10 at the Logan Center for the Arts.
+The Hyde Park Youth Symphony is hosting FREE auditions for the 2022-23 season.
 Join your friends in rehearsals, workshops, masterclasses, performances and more!

 Financial aid and scholarships are available.
-Register online at thehpys.org/audition.
+Register online at thehpys.net/audition.

 South Side Suzuki Youth Music